ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## I found someone who is definitely cheating.
 I can tell by their replay/score!
 What should I do?
 Stay calm and **don't discuss their play in public chat**.
 Don't give them undue attention or ask others to spectate them.
-There are three ways to report users.
+You should report the user and not mention them anywhere.
+There are three ways to do so.

 ### User Profile
 On the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
 Write any information that can prove that the user is doing misbehaviour.
+This is the preferred way for reporting foul play.

 *Take note of the selected game mode before reporting*